Self-similar real trees defined as fixed-points and their geometric properties: Applications

-Let $\mathcal Z$ be the unique process (in distribution) solving \eqref{fix:kgon} with $\E{\mathcal Z_k(\xi)} = \kappa_k$ whose existence is guaranteed by Theorem \ref{thm:treeuniq}.
-The verification of $\mathcal Y_n \to \mathcal Z$ in distribution in the space $\Do$ can be worked out by the same arguments as in \cite[Section 3]{BrSu2013a} relying on the contraction method both for real-valued random variables and for regular processes.
-Here, starting with an independent family $(U^{(i)}_1, \ldots, U^{(i)}_k), i \geq 1$ of copies of $(U_1, \ldots, U_k)$ one constructs the sequence $\mathcal Y_n$ and its limit $\mathcal Z$ satisfying \eqref{fix:kgon} on the same probability space and shows convergence in probability.
+where $\sZ^{(1)}(\cdot), \ldots, \sZ^{(k)}(\cdot)$ are independent copies of $\sZ(\cdot)$ independent of $(U_1, \ldots, U_k)$.
+This fixed point equation is of type \eqref{fix:X} where $ K = k, L = k+1, \varpi_3 = \ldots = \varpi_k = 1, \mathcal R = \mathcal S \sim \text{Dirichlet}(2, 1, \ldots, 1). $ Let $\sZ$ be the unique process (in distribution) solving \eqref{fix:kgon} with $\E{\sZ(\xi)} = \kappa_k$ whose existence is guaranteed by Theorem \ref{thm:treeuniq}.
+(We use the same notation for the limit process as in Section \ref{sec:Z} without indicating the choice of $k$.)
+The verification of $\mathcal Y_n \to \sZ$ in distribution in the space of c{\`a}dl{\`a}g functions can be worked out by the same arguments as in \cite[Section 3]{BrSu2013a} relying on the contraction method both for real-valued random variables and for regular processes.
+Here, starting with an independent family $(U^{(i)}_1, \ldots, U^{(i)}_k), i \geq 1$ of copies of $(U_1, \ldots, U_k)$ one constructs the sequence $\mathcal Y_n$ and its limit $\sZ$ satisfying \eqref{fix:kgon} on the same probability space and shows convergence in probability.
 The steps are very similarly to the arguments in the proof of Proposition \ref{prop:conlimit}.
-First, one shows the convergence $\mathcal Y_n(\psi) \to \mathcal Z(\psi)$ in $L_2$, where $\psi$ corresponds to the point $\xi^*$ in the coupling.
+First, one shows the convergence $\mathcal Y_n(\psi) \to \sZ(\psi)$ in $L_2$, where $\psi$ corresponds to the point $\xi^*$ in the coupling.
 From the last proposition we know that this convergence also holds in $L_m$ for all $m \geq 1$.
-Finally, one shows that $\E{\| \mathcal Y_n - \mathcal Z \|^m} \to 0$ for all $m \geq 1$.
+Finally, one shows that $\E{\| \mathcal Y_n - \sZ \|^m} \to 0$ for all $m \geq 1$.
 (The almost sure convergence in \cite{BrSu2013a} relies on a convergence rate for the mean of $\mathcal Y_n(\xi)$.
 We do not pursue this line here but note that, sufficient rates in the continuous-time case can be extracted from \cite{BeGn2004}, compare the discussion of Theorem 1 there.)
 Summarizing, we obtain the following result.